-Shanghai Stock Exchange is one of China’s stock exchanges.
-It’s got a market capitalisation of $4,026 billion USD (around £3,052 billion GBP).
+Shanghai Stock Exchange is another of China’s stock exchanges.
+It has a market capitalisation of US$6.56 trillion (around £4.62 trillion).
 The bad news is that if you’ve got dreams of investing in the Shanghai Stock Exchange, you can’t.
-If there’s a company on the Shanghai stock exchange that you want to invest in, then it may also be traded on one of the US exchanges.
+If there’s a company on the Shanghai Stock Exchange that you want to invest in, then it may also be traded on one of the US exchanges.

 The opening hours for the Shanghai Stock Exchange are 9:30am to 3pm in the Shanghai timezone which is GMT+08:00.
 It takes a lunch break from 11:30am to 1pm.

 In UK time it is open from 1:30am to 7am GMT with a lunch break from 3:30am to 5am.